min2ha/ukwa-site/content/target/68722/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: You think the LibDems were punished over tuition fees?
-That’s nothing compared to the fate that now stalks the Tories over Brexit.

 If the Conservatives forsake their election pledge to deliver a clean Brexit, they don’t only risk losing future elections, but may for decades struggle to shake off the image of betraying the largest democratic vote in British history.